K-atc/libfuzzer-mutation-graph-tool/README.md

     <FILE>    A mutation graph file.

 SUBCOMMANDS:
-    deriv     Analyze derivation of OFFSET of SHA1 help      Prints this message or the help of the given subcommand(s) leaves    List leaf nodes.
+    deriv     Analyze derivation of OFFSET of NODE_NAME help      Prints this message or the help of the given subcommand(s) leaves    List leaf nodes.
     ls        List nodes.
-    origin    Find origin seeds on each offset of SHA1 parse     Just parse mutation graph file.
+    origin    Find origin seeds on each offset of NODE_NAME parse     Just parse mutation graph file.
     plot      Plot mutation graph file and save as PNG, SVG.
               This command requires graphviz.